If you are reading this, you are asking yourself can you be fired for medical reasons.

 Learn More About Your Rights

-If you believe that you were fired illegally because you had health issues that caused you to miss work, you should speak with an employment law attorney.
+If you believe that you were wrongfully terminated because you had health issues that caused you to miss work, you should speak with a California employment law attorney.
 Time to pursue a claim is limited, so ask for a case evaluation today!